ShinKage/rewrite/README.md

 # Rewrite

+NOTE: The second iteration of the tool is available in the `idris2` branch and is implemented with Idris2 instead of Idris.

 A tool for directed graph rewriting, harnessing the power of dependent types for rule verification, with Idris.
 It supports simple rewrite rules, negative properties, interfaces and typed graphs.